Johanne101/holberton-system_engineering-devops/0x13-firewall/README.md

 sylvain@ubuntu$
 ```
 <p>
-We can see for this example that the connection is successful: Connected to web-02.holberton.online.
+We can see for this example that the connection is successful: `Connected to web-02.holberton.online`.

 Now let’s try connecting to port 2222:
 </p>